1. Professional Aspirations

 Because Personal Statements are similar from one application to the next, we have produced the mbaMission Personal Statement Guide, which helps applicants write this style of essay for any school.
 We offer this guide to candidates free of charge, via our online store.
 Please feel free to download your copy today.

-For a thorough exploration of NYU Stern’s academic program/merits, defining characteristics, crucial statistics, social life, academic environment and more, please check out the mbaMission Insider’s Guide to the Leonard N. Stern School of Business.
+For a thorough exploration of NYU Stern’s academic program/merits, defining characteristics, important statistics, social life, academic environment and more, please check out the mbaMission Insider’s Guide to New York University’s Leonard N. Stern School of Business.

 2. Your Stern Experience